Bitcoin Starter Guide – The Easy Path To Invest In Bitcoin

 Debasement means lowering the value of a currency.
 Historically, debasing currencies meant mixing base metals with precious metal coins to lower their weight and value.

 Today, governments can print more money when they don’t have enough output to keep up with inflation (increasing prices) or need more money for other reasons.

 The government will print out new bills, which process is called "debasing."
 When printing new bills, it reduces the worth of the existing money in the market.
 This eventually causes inflation and can lead to market instabilities.

 What is the Falling down the Bitcoin Rabbit Hole?

 Falling down the Bitcoin Rabbithole is a term used to describe people discovering Bitcoin.
-When you start researching, you're usually drawn to infinitely many other related topics.
+When you start researching, you're usually drawn to many other related topics.
 When you start researching Bitcoin, you learn about philosophy, technology, Blockchain, and more.
 You learn about the usage of money, warm and cold wallets, and more.
 There are so many surrounding Bitcoin touchpoints from different aspects of life.